BUMETCS673/project-team-1/team.md

 # BU CS MET673 Team1
+### Clyde Yeung
+My name is Ching and I go by Clyde.
+I am half way through MSSD and I am excited.
+I graduatd with a BS and MS in Chemical Engineering and worked in a fintech start up as DevOps.
+I am familiar with Python and Java.
+Definitely want to gain more experience with springboot, database and  REST API experience.

 ### Sean Rawson
 My name is Sean and I'm currently in my second to last class for the MSSD program at